 And before you say it, let me interrupt you… I know!

-There are quite a few articles explaining the benefits of staying off social media or such that talk about digital detox.
+There are quite a few articles explaining the benefits of staying off social media or such that talk about digital detox, overcoming procrastination, or adding a dose of discipline in an undisciplined world.

 The main benefit of taking a break from social media is that you stop living in a fictional world and finally start dealing with your own reality.